Mhammad2004/Mhammad2004/README.md

-# Hi there, I’m Muhammad! 👋
+# Hi there, I’m Muhammad Hammad! 👋
 I’m currently a 4th semester Computer Science student at [Sir Syed University of Engineering and Technology](https://www.ssuet.edu.pk/), passionate about building things for the web and exploring new technologies.

 ## 🚀 About Me